Deobaba/Cars-brainiac/README.md

    - Name: `HEROKU_APP_NAME`
      - Value: Your Heroku app name.

-# Postman Documentation
+# Swagger Documentation

 For detailed API documentation and examples of how to interact with the endpoints, please refer to the Postman collection:

-Postman Documentation Link
+swagger Documentation Link
 https://documenter.getpostman.com/view/38816098/2sAXxS8XJR